 If you’re traveling to Miami for business, you can’t beat staying in Brickell.
 The district teems with superb lodgings geared towards business travelers.

-The Novotel Brickell is located within walking distance of downtown’s most vibrant place.
-The hotel offers several room & suite styles to choose from.
-Each offers LCD TVs and plush beds.
+The Novotel Miami Brickell is located within walking distance of downtown’s most vibrant destination.
+The hotel offers several room & suite styles, each offering LCD TVs, plush beds, and WiFi.
 You’ll love waking up to stunning views through floor-to-ceiling windows.
-Enjoy the rooftop pool & bar as well as live music and yoga on the weekend.
-Other facilities available for guests include a fitness center and in-room dining are available.
+Enjoy the rooftop pool & bar, as well as live music and yoga on the weekend.
+Other facilities available for guests include a fitness center and in-room dining.

-The Hampton Downtown/Brickell is an eco-friendly hotel.
-It offers sleek and stylish rooms and suites to suit any traveler’s needs.
+The Hampton Downtown/Brickell is an eco-friendly hotel, offering sleek and stylish rooms and suites to suit any traveler’s needs.
 All rooms come with modern amenities.
 You’ll enjoy the comfy beds, workspaces, and flat-screen TVs.
-On-site you can find a 24-hour convenience store, outdoor rooftop pool & bar, an indoor pool, and lobby bar.
-There’s even a fitness center to burn off the Cubanos.
+On-site, you can find a 24-hour convenience store, outdoor rooftop pool & bar, indoor pool, and lobby bar.
+There’s even a fitness center to burn off the Cubanos!

 One of the tallest buildings in Brickell, the Four Seasons offers stunning skyline views.
 Peer to the east to catch a glimpse of the white sand beaches and turquoise waters of Miami Beach & South Beach.
 The hotel features a two-acre rooftop oasis complete with a pool, perfect for a couples weekend.
 Cuddle up for a meal at the on-site steak & seafood restaurant on-site or enjoy a soak in the whirlpool.

 Located south of the city center, Coconut Grove is an upscale yet laid-back area.
-The leafy neighborhood is a wonderful place to explore.
-It teems with parks, cafes, and shops.
+The leafy neighborhood is a wonderful place to explore, teeming with parks, cafes, and shops.
 You’ll even find a few of the city’s top tourist attractions and activities here, like the CocoWalk and Vizcaya Museum & Gardens.

 If you’re visiting Coconut Grove, don’t forget to stop at the Vizcaya Museum and Gardens.
 Dating back to 1914, the iconic landmark estate is a glimpse back to turn-of-the-century South Florida.
 It’s one of the coolest places to see in Miami.